Lemon Law Attorney

 Can You File a Lemon Law Case Without an Attorney?

 Should you choose to file a claim without an attorney, you will be susceptible to negotiation tactics that may minimize your compensation or may forget to submit an important piece of evidence that can support your claim.
-Some law firms do offer free consultations and work on a contingency basis, meaning they only get paid if you win.
+Our firm do offers free consultations and we work on a contingency basis, meaning we only get paid if you win.

 Understanding the Differences of Lemon Law vs. Warranty